vs49688/vsclib/README.md

 * Provide useful functionality the C standard library lacks.
 * Strive to be compatible with linear allocation strategies where possible.
 * Have no dependencies other than the C standard library.
+* Avoid or minimise use of floating-point arithmetic.

 ## Notes